is-a-dev/register/README.md

 * Fork this project
 * Add a `domain-name.json` new file in `domains/` directory
 * [Read the api reference for the json file](./API.md)
+* The PR will be reviewed and merged
+* After merging, the changes will take effect within a day
 * That's it!
 Done!
 Now go show off your cool `.is-a.dev` domain

 ## Donate